 - Minimize skew by using balanced cable pairs. - Use the Differential Channel Alignment application to align input channels and TDR steps on supported electrical modules.
-(See page 28.) - Measure and match your cables.
+See Align acquisition (and TDR steps) for two-channel modules on page 28. - Measure and match your cables.
 TDR modules such as 80E10B, 80E08B, and 80E04 enable you to measure cable delays with very high precision. - In differential systems, use differential probes or differential SMA to single-ended active convertors, such as the Tektronix P7380SMA.